aodhanlutetiae/dj/sheets.md

 ![pic four](/images/walkthroughs/wt4.png)

 <br />
-If you select all the cells in Column C ('Number of single use plastic bags issued') which has numbers rather than simply text, the automatic calculations supplied include numerical ones.
+If you select all the cells in Column C ('Number of single use plastic bags issued'), which has numbers rather than simply text, the automatic calculations supplied on the bottom right include numerical ones.

 <br />
 ![pic five](/images/walkthroughs/wt5.png)